Welcome from the Program Coordinator!

 Do all Gerontology majors have to do an internship?

-Yes, an internship is required of students the LTC Administration track and the Social Sciences track.
+Yes, an internship is required of students on the LTC Administration track and the Social Sciences track.
 The LTC Administration track requires a 720 hour internship.
 This meets state requirements for nursing home administration licensure.
 The Social Sciences track requires a 250 hour internship.
 Please discuss internship options with your adviser early in the semester before you plan to intern.
 It is recommend that Social Science track students take Professional Practice (in Family Services) in the semester before their internship.

 For more information about Social Science track internships, click here.